 - Write it down.
 Journaling is a great way to alleviate stress and sort through overwhelming emotions and decisions.
 Looking back through your entries will allow you to observe any patterns in your emotions.
 Perhaps you feel most exhausted late in the day, and can put aside a few minutes each day at that time to pray, meditate, listen to calming music, take a walk – whatever helps you de-stress.

-At San Diego Home Caregivers, a trusted provider of in-home caregivers in Del Mar and the surrounding areas, we’re always here to help you overcome compassion fatigue by serving as your partner in care.
+At San Diego Home Caregivers, a trusted provider of elder care services in San Diego and the surrounding areas, we’re always here to help you overcome compassion fatigue by serving as your partner in care.
 Our full range of individualized in-home care services provide seniors with the pleasure of a friendly companion, while offering you much-needed time to yourself.
 Call us at (619) 487-9000 to learn more about options for quality in-home caregivers and schedule your free in-home consultation!